SEO & Visibility

 WebSite - One website, one definition

-Organization - Company data is consistent everywhere
+Organization - Company data is identical everywhere

-Person - Maintain consistent founder/author definition
+Person - Keep founder/author definition consistent

-WebPage - Unique per page (title, description, URL)
+WebPage - Unique per page (title, description, url)

 Service - Specific to each service page